susu3/profuzzbench-plus/subjects/MODBUS/libmodbus/README.md

 Please carefully read the [main README.md](../../../README.md), which is stored in the benchmark's root folder, before following this subject-specific guideline.

 # Fuzzing libmodbus server with AFLNet and AFLnwe
-Please follow the steps below to run and collect experimental results for libmodbus, which is a lightweight File Transfer Protocol (FTP) server.
+Please follow the steps below to run and collect experimental results for libmodbus, which is a free software library to send/receive data with a device which respects the Modbus protocol.

 ## Step-1.
 Build a docker image
 The following commands create a docker image tagged libmodbus.
 The image should have everything available for fuzzing and code coverage calculation.